 Suppliers and Buyers:

-Understanding your suppliers and buyers is crucial to preventing a transaction that may be prohibited by sanctions.
+Understanding your suppliers and buyers is crucial to preventing a transaction or service requiring a payment, that may be prohibited by sanctions.
 The first thing to check for is if your supplier and buyer are subject to sanctions themselves.
-Failing to properly vet suppliers may seem like a much lower risk than failing to vet customers (i.e. buyers), but appearances can be deceiving.
-It’s important to keep in mind that sanctions risks associated with the supply chain works both ways, and the gamut of sanctions designations ranges from farms in Zimbabwe to trading companies in Russia responsible for large commodities sales.
-Suppliers create risk when goods coming upstream originated from a sanctioned country, such as Cuban sugar or nickel, or Iranian textiles, while buyers create risk when any products you deliver to them could be directed to a sanctioned country.
+Failing to properly vet suppliers regularly may seem like a much lower risk than failing to vet customers (i.e. buyers), but appearances can be deceiving.
+It’s important to keep in mind that sanctions risks associated with the supply chain works both ways, and the gamut of sanctions designations ranges from human rights violations in Xianjing which was cited by OFAC in 2021, to a cement supplier based in the United Arab Emirates destined for shipment to Tanzania, where the cement originated from Iran.
+Suppliers create risk when goods coming upstream originated from a sanctioned country, such as Cuban sugar or nickel, while buyers create risk when any products you deliver to them could be directed to a sanctioned country.

 Screening your suppliers and buyers alone, however, is also not enough.
 According to OFAC guidance, if an entity is owned 50% or more by a sanctioned party (or multiple parties in the aggregate), that entity is also considered blocked.
 EU sanctions take this blocking step further and consider an entity subject to sanctions if a sanctioned person exerts control over the entity.
 Therefore, it is important to collect and vet suppliers’ and buyers’ ownership information.

-While this type of vetting is not always common practice outside of financial institutions, the increase in penalties and precedents set in OFAC cases like Weatherford are changing market expectations.
+While this type of vetting is not always common practice outside of financial institutions, the increase in penalties and precedents set in OFAC cases like Societe Internationale de Telecommunications Aeronautiques (“SCRL”), are changing market expectations.
 At a minimum, when major suppliers and buyers are onboarded, your firm should conduct due diligence to identify all persons owning 25% or more of the company.
-Depending on the jurisdictions in which your firm operates, you may need to screen against watch lists outside of OFAC: Singapore’s MAS list or Australia’s DFAT list.
+With the coordinated efforts of the West against Russia, and depending on the jurisdictions in which your firm operates, you will need to screen against multi-jurisdictional watch lists outside of OFAC Including the United Kingdom, European Union, and Australia.

 These are the types of questions you should be prepared to administer to your counterparties and back up with your own due diligence.
 A warranty from a customer may be a nice measure to have, but it should not be the extent of your compliance controls.